greg-raven/hdc/_posts/2012-02-16-date-set-for-2012-tdav.md

 > The Chuck Hanson Foundation

-Last year’s event raised more than $4,000 for the Police Activities League.
+Last year's event raised more than $4,000 for the Police Activities League.
 Way to go high desert cyclists!
 Going forward, proceeds will go toward promoting cycling and cycling activities.